Battle of Jarte: Prelude

 camp appeared from the outside very formidable, both because of the shots we fired from time to time, and because of the many lit matches they saw, of which they had great fear."
 Later marvelling greatly at "how he [de Gama] had the audacity to appear before him with so small a force; that indeed he seemed to be a mere boy, as rumour said, and innocent without experience."
 Offering to allow Cristóvão da Gama and his Portuguese to return to their country as Seble Wongel had deceived him.
-Gragn then sent rosary beads and a cowl, insulting the Portuguese by likening them to friars.
-Cristóvão then replied that "he had come here by order of the great Lion of the Sea-That the following day he would see what the Portuguese were worth, and that he was not to go over to him; for they obeyed no lord save the King of Portugal" then sending small tweezers for his eyebrows and "a very large looking-glass," implying Ahmad Gragn was a woman.
+Ahmed then sent rosary beads and a cowl, insulting the Portuguese by likening them to friars.
+Cristóvão then replied that "he had come here by order of the great Lion of the Sea-That the following day he would see what the Portuguese were worth, and that he was not to go over to him; for they obeyed no lord save the King of Portugal" then sending small tweezers for his eyebrows and "a very large looking-glass," implying imam Ahmed was a woman.